Fight Mesothelioma with a Diet Rich in Omega-3

 Omega-3s and Their Role with Mesothelioma

 For mesothelioma and other cancers, most research focuses on EPA and DHA.
-However, there is also evidence ALA may be useful in inhibiting tumor progression.
+However, there is also evidence ALA may be useful in inhibiting mesothelioma tumor progression.

 The mechanism of action for EPA and DHA is its anti-inflammatory nature.
 Fish oil suppresses tumor growth, but further studies are needed to determine the exact mode of action and dosages needed for prevention.